Disclosures

 What’s the longest personal loan term?

 Most personal loan lenders have a maximum term length of five years, but some offer terms of up to seven years.
-Personal loan lenders keep terms relatively low to balance out the risk they face in lending to you.
+Personal loan lenders keep terms relatively low to balance out the risk they face in lending to you without collateral.

 What’s an average personal loan term?

-According to a TransUnion report, the average term length for personal loans in the fourth quarter of 2022 was about 33 months, or just under three years.
+According to a TransUnion report, the average term length for personal loans in Q1 2025 was just under 30 months, or around two-and-a-half years.

 Can I pay off a personal loan early?

 Typically, yes, you can pay off a personal loan as soon as you have the money to do so.
-Certain personal loan lenders charge prepayment penalties to make up for the interest payments lost when you pay down the balance quickly.
-But this practice is becoming less common among lenders, thankfully.
+Certain personal loan lenders charge prepayment penalties to make up for the interest payments lost when you pay down the balance quickly, but this practice is becoming less common.

 Article sources